mpdairy/posh/README.md

 `(pull-tx conn '[[]] ...)` so it tries the pull request every time there is any new tx, thus it's more expensive.

-Also note that `pull-tx` takes a conn instead of a db value.
+Also note that they take a conn instead of a db value.

 They both return a vector containing the db value at the time of the pull and the result of the pull request.